Regions

 Using --region and ANDASY_REGION

-• The --region flag
+• --region <code>

 Examples

-Deploy using the ANDASY_REGION environment variable:
+Deploy with environment variable:

 ANDASY_REGION=kgl andasy deploy